 As a large energy consumer, the Vanderbilt community has a unique opportunity to lower our environmental impact (while saving money) through energy conserving actions.
 Environmental stewardship and sustainability are key principles of the FutureVU Land Use Plan.

 The ThinkOne energy campaign aims to reduce energy consumption at Vanderbilt by 10% or more through individual energy-saving behaviors, feedback and peer education.
 Visit the ThinkOne website to learn how you can do your part to save energy!

-Vanderbilt University is an Energy-Star Partner, an ACORE Founding 500 Member, and recently received the 2010 Energy Efficiency Leadership Award from the Summit for Campus Sustainability and the 2011 Energy Management Achievement award from the Middle Tennessee Chapter of the Association of Energy Engineers and the Center for Energy Efficiency at Middle Tennessee State University!
+Vanderbilt University is an Energy-Star Partner, an ACORE Founding 500 Member, and received the 2010 Energy Efficiency Leadership Award from the Summit for Campus Sustainability and the 2011 Energy Management Achievement award from the Middle Tennessee Chapter of the Association of Energy Engineers and the Center for Energy Efficiency at Middle Tennessee State University!

 - Energy Saving Tips